Montreal, Quebec is Almost like Being in Europe

 - Continue under Saint Catherine through Complexe Desjardins, with its shops, cinemas, and galleries above a great hall, to the federal offices of Complexe Guy Favreau.

-- You’ll wind up at the newly expanded Convention Center (Palais des Congrès), on the edge of Chinatown.
+- You’ll wind up at the Convention Center (Palais des Congrès), on the edge of Chinatown.

-Montreal’s Chinatown, centering on Rue de la Gauchetière near Boulevard St. Laurent, offers an assortment of shops with oriental imports, as well as restaurants that offer complete lunches for as little as U.S.$5, and gourmet Asian feasts for dinner!
+Montreal’s Chinatown, centering on Rue de la Gauchetière near Boulevard St. Laurent, offers an assortment of shops with Asian imports, as well as restaurants that offer complete lunches for as little as the U.S.$10, and gourmet Asian feasts for dinner!
 Try the Vietnamese Noodle Shops for real treats.

 Rue St. Denis